sterillakaj/sterillakaj/README.md

 My name is Steri Llakaj and Im currenctly studing at University of Illinois at Chicago for Software Engineering.

-Currently working to better my skills on problem solving and coding.
+Currently working to better my skills on problem solving and coding(Have a private repo with school and personal projects).

 Interested in Fintech and Science.